DallasCarraher/compound/packages/store/README.md

 ## License

-The source code in this repository (as well as our 2.0+ distributions and releases) are currently licensed under Apache-2.0.
-These licenses are subject to change in our upcoming 2.0 release.
-If you are planning to use tldraw in a commercial product, please reach out at [hello@tldraw.com](mailto://hello@tldraw.com).
+The source code for various apps and packages in this repository are licensed under Apache-2.0.
+**These licenses are not subject to change.**